-Will GM or Tesla buyers lose electric-car tax credits first?
+Will GM or Tesla buyers lose electric-car tax credits first? (updated)

 Both have already sold a large number of battery-electric and plug-in hybrid cars—and both will soon have models with at least 200 miles of range priced below $40,000.

-The 238-mile, $37,495 Chevrolet Bolt EV went on sale in December in certain states, and Tesla just confirmed that it plans to deliver the first examples of its 215-mile, $35,000 Model 3 in the second half of this year.
+The 238-mile, $37,495 Chevrolet Bolt EV went on sale in December 2016 in certain states, and Tesla delivered the first examples of its Model 3 in July, though total deliveries through December 2017 were less than 2,000 units.

-The Silicon Valley automaker's confirmation of its Model 3 launch timing came in its most recent shareholder letter, released yesterday.

-It prompted a prediction that Tesla would be the first to hit 200,000 electric-car sales, published by Plugless, a wireless-charging system for electric cars.
+The Silicon Valley automaker's Model 3 launch had long prompted predictions that Tesla would be the first to hit 200,000 electric-car sales, including one published by Plugless, a wireless-charging system for electric cars.

 ALSO SEE: When Federal Electric-Car Tax Credit Ends, Nissan Will Be Ready, Exec Says (Feb 2015)

-In the letter to shareholders, Tesla said it expected to boost production to 5,000 cars a week by the end of 2017, and to 10,000 cars a week sometime next year.
+As of February 2018, Tesla said it expected to boost production to 5,000 cars a week by the end of June 2018—delayed by six months from the July 2017 goal of the end of the last year—and to 10,000 cars a week by the end of the year.

 Both figures represent production for all markets, including cars for export that are not counted toward the tax-credit totals for U.S.-market cars.

-Tesla does not report monthly sales figures or break down its quarterly totals by country, but those rates plus estimates of its U.S. registrations put the company in the running to reach 200,000 sales before GM.
+Tesla does not report monthly sales figures or break down its quarterly totals by country, but those rates plus estimates of its U.S. registrations put the company ahead of GM to reach 200,000 sales.

 Tesla Model 3 design prototype - reveal event - March 2016Enlarge Photo

-Note: EDITOR'S NOTE: We originally published this article a year ago, in February 2017.
-We have updated it with sales information as of the end of last year.